lskatz/lskatz.github.io/_posts/2024-07-30-hash-collision-experiment.md

 At least for myself, I have shown that MD5, 56-byte MD5, SHA1, and SHA256 are strong enough to avoid collisions with MLST.
 If you do use CRC32, it looks like, at least in one measurement, the rate of collision exists but it is very small.
 Therefore it would be possible to apply a small correction to each distance of `0.00000594`.

+## Acknowledgements

+Thank you to Joe Wirth and Joao Carrico for reviewing early drafts and providing feedback.
+The findings and conclusions are those of the author and do not necessarily represent the official position of the Centers for Disease Control and Prevention.